 - How much money they have the potential to generate

-First, time is something you don’t always have a lot of as a single mom.
+Time is something you don’t always have a lot of as a single mom.
 Especially if you’re working a full-time job outside the home.

-1. Freelance Writing
+1. Freelance writing

-So if you’re a single mom who’s thinking that freelance writing isn’t for you because you don’t have any writing experience, I can tell you that’s definitely not the case.
+If you’re a single mom who’s thinking that freelance writing isn’t for you because you don’t have any writing experience, I can tell you that’s definitely not the case.

 Here’s what you do need: